AyeCode/events-for-geodirectory/readme.txt

 == Changelog ==

+= 2.0.0.8 =
+* Edit form shows incorrect dates for the events created with v1 - FIXED

 = 2.0.0.7 =
 * Event categories shows wrong location term counts - FIXED
 * Not able to translate "All %s" string - FIXED